-If you decide to watch one feel-good movie this year about dementia it better be Dick Johnson Is Dead (2020).
-The titular Dick is Richard Johnson retired psychiatrist and the aging father of documentarian and cinematographer Kirsten Johnson.
-Soon after the diagnosis of dementia for her father Kirsten decides to enlist Dick to create and record a series of fictional situations to help her and her father process his illness and eventual death.
+If you decide to watch one feel-good movie this year about dementia, it better be Dick Johnson Is Dead (2020).
+The titular Dick is Richard Johnson, a retired psychiatrist and the aging father of documentarian and cinematographer Kirsten Johnson.
+Soon after diagnosing dementia for her father, Kirsten decides to enlist Dick to create and record a series of fictional situations to help her and her father process his illness and eventual death.

 Streaming on Netflix.